Craniofacial Surgery

 Video Series

 Basic knowledge of craniofacial surgery, a branch of plastic surgery, prepared as videos specifically for medical students but also beneficial for healthcare personnel and nurses.
 There are a total of 3 episodes, which should be watched consecutively.
 The first topic is introduction to craniofacial surgery, the second is types of craniofacial deformities, and the third is treatment principles for craniofacial deformities.
-After watching this series, further in-depth study of each topic is necessary to better understand each disease or deformity.
-The recommended book is Faces...
-That Can Be Changed written by multidisciplinary experts from the HRH Princess Maha Chakri Sirindhorn Craniofacial Center, Chulalongkorn Hospital, Thai Red Cross Society.
-It can be purchased at the Chulalongkorn University Book Center.
+After watching this series, further in-depth study of each topic is necessary to better understand each disease or deformity..

 Episode 1: Introduction to Craniofacial Surgery